-The Board considers that Gregory Robinson, Bruce Brook, Xiaoling Liu, George Biltz, Tonianne Dwyer and Michael Carroll are each independent, when assessed on the criteria above, taking into account the tenure and all the relevant interests, matters and relationships of the particular director.
+The Board considers that Gregory Robinson, Bruce Brook, Tonianne Dwyer, Michael Carroll and Fiona Hick are each independent, when assessed on the criteria above, taking into account the tenure and all the relevant interests, matters and relationships of the particular director.
 John Ho is considered to be a non-independent director, as he was nominated by, and is the Founder and Chief Industrialist Investor of, Janchor Partners Limited who has a substantial shareholding in IPL.
+As CEO & MD, Mauro Neves is also not considered to be an independent director.

-In summary, of the seven directors currently on the Board, the Board considers that six directors are independent.
+In summary, of the seven directors currently on the Board, the Board considers that five directors are independent.

-The Chairman of the Board
+The Chair of the Board

-The Board Charter provides that the Chairman of the Board should be an independent, non-executive director who has been appointed by the Board.
-In accordance with the ASX Recommendations, the Chairman is not the same person as the CEO.
+The Board Charter provides that the Chair of the Board should be an independent, non-executive director who has been appointed by the Board.
+In accordance with the ASX Recommendations, the Chair is not the same person as the CEO & MD.

-The role of the Chairman is to represent the Board to the shareholders of the Company and communicate the views of the Board.
-The Chairman provides leadership to ensure that the Board works together to effectively and efficiently discharge its responsibilities under the Board Charter.
-The Chairman also oversees the performance of the Board and communicates with the CEO and Company Secretary to set the agendas and schedule regular Board meetings throughout the year.
+The role of the Chair is to represent the Board to the shareholders of the Company and communicate the views of the Board.
+The Chair provides leadership to ensure that the Board works together to effectively and efficiently discharge its responsibilities under the Board Charter.
+The Chair also oversees the performance of the Board and communicates with the CEO & MD and Company Secretary to set the agendas and schedule regular Board meetings throughout the year.

-Gregory Robinson was appointed Chairman of the Company on 11 November 2023, following the cessation of Brian Kruger as Chairman and non-executive director on 11 November 2023.
-Further information regarding the experience and qualifications of Gregory Robinson is set out in the Board of Directors section of the 2023 Annual Report.
+Gregory Robinson was appointed Chair of the Company on 11 November 2023.
+Further information regarding the experience and qualifications of Gregory Robinson is set out in the Board of Directors section of the 2024 Annual Report.